FakhrulASA/anagram/README.md

 ## Here you will find first solution in task1.
-## Task 2 contains interface solution and another solution using abstract class
+## Task 2 contains second task: 1.
+Interface 2.Using abstract class
 ### Here another solution will be using a abstract method instead of interface.